Information for prospective students

 General Information

-The PhD program in Mathematical Sciences at the University of Padova offers two curricula of studies prospective students must choose from: Mathematics and Computational Mathematics.
-The disciplines covered in the two curricula include Algebra, Geometry, Mathematical Analysis, Mathematical Logic, Mathematical Physics, for the former, and Mathematical Finance, Numerical Analysis, Optimization, Probability, for the latter.
+The PhD program in Mathematical Sciences at the University of Padova offers two curricula of study that prospective students must choose from: Mathematics and Computational Mathematics.
+The disciplines covered in the two curricula include Algebra, Geometry, Mathematical Analysis, Mathematical Logic, and Mathematical Physics for the former, and Mathematical Finance, Numerical Analysis, Optimization, and Probability for the latter.

 The program typically consists of 3 years of study and research.
-During the first year, which begins on October 1st, students are required to complete a certain number courses offered by the PhD program (click here for the list offered in the current academic year and here for previous years); or by other qualified institutions, after agreement with the director of the program.
-Within the first three months from enrollment, together with the Faculty Board, students choose a research project under the supervision of one (or more) members of the Department of Mathematics.
+During the first year, students are required to complete a certain number of courses offered by the PhD program (click here for the list offered in the current academic year and here for previous years) or by other qualified institutions, after agreement with the director of the program.
+Within the first three months of enrollment, together with the Faculty Board, students choose a research project under the supervision of one (or more) members of the Department of Mathematics.

 All students are encouraged to spend a period of study and research abroad during their three years in the program, for up to a maximum of 12 months.